All About Juiciness, Why Resting & Holding Meat Are Different, And Why It's Time To Stop Crying Over Spilled Juices

 Let's get real: How do you eat?

 Let's forget all the science now and just think about how we eat.
 Let's be conservative and say finished meat is about 60% water after drip loss, purge, and cooking.
 That means that, in a 12 ounce steak, seven ounces are liquid.
 That's almost a cup.
 So let's say we pull our nice big thick juicy medium rare steak off the grill and cut into it.
-Out come the juices.
-Maybe a teaspoon out of 12 ounces of steak that is seven ounces of water.
+Out come some juices.
+At most a teaspoon out of 12 ounces of steak that is seven ounces of water.

 Do you let those juices sit on the plate and waste away?
 Heck no. You mop them up with the meat on your fork!
-The meat is absorbant now that it is not longer saturated with water.
+The meat is absorbent now that it is not longer saturated with water.
 Nothing is lost!

 Do you inhale the whole steak immediately?
 Heck no.